 5. Rings produced during these years were most often machine-made, although some handcrafted pieces were created too.
 Expect to pay much more for handcrafted pieces.

-6. Authentic antique rings from the Art Nouveau years are usually priced at well over $1,000 dollars - so if a price looks too good to be true, it probably is!
+6. Authentic antique rings from the Art Nouveau years are usually priced at well over $1,000 dollars, many are in the $2,500 to $10,000 dollar range - so if a price looks too good to be true, it probably is!

 Send in your questions or comments, or share pics of your lovely Art Nouveau ring here!